 Muzeul National al Satului "Dimitrie Gusti" has to display a range of traditional collections.
 All the exhibits are authentic, genuine samples of architecture, specific to various rural areas of the country, arranged according to the historical era and positioning.
 The oldest house here dates from the 17th century, while the newest was originally built in the 19th century.

-The institution has to display a permanent collection that contains the representative buildings, monuments, and artefacts from the most significant ethnographic areas in Romania.
+The Village Museum (Muzeul Satului) has to display a permanent collection that contains the representative buildings, monuments, and artefacts from the most significant ethnographic areas in Romania.
 You can also see the Museum Collections – the Patrimonial and document collections or the Contemporary folk art gallery that features the creations of skilled craftsmen that has also folk pieces that you can buy.
 The outdoor museum also presents temporary exhibitions so make sure to check their website for that.

-At the outdoor museum, you can also find "La Bariera", a traditional inn where you can enjoy a Romanian traditional dish, cooked as in the countryside cuisine.
+At the outdoor museum, you can also find "La Bariera", a traditional inn where you can enjoy some traditional Romanian food, cooked as in the countryside cuisine.
 The inn has its origins in Valenii de Munte, a region that connects Prahova Valley with Buzaului Valley and dates back from the 19th century.

 Therefore if you wish to visit Bucharest and National Village Museum you can do it easily by yourself, as it is easy to reach, having good links with Piata Victoriei, Piata Unirii or Garda de Nord (railway).
 However, if you wish to have a guided tour, make sure to check our website as we have plenty of tours to choose from.
 For example, this Bucharest city tour, that includes a visit to The Palace of Parliament as well.
 For multiday tours that have the Bucharest tour included, you can try our Best of Romania in 10 days.